-In this Joker Prepaid Mastercard review, we’ll have a critical look at the card and see if it is worth a try.
+In this Joker Prepaid cards review, we’ll have a critical look at the cards and see if they are worth a try.
 We’ll look at its pros and cons, fees, and limitations to paint a true picture of this exciting prepaid card in Canada.
-Let’s get started![sc name=”cta_koho_en”][/sc]
+Let’s get started!

-Introducing the Joker Prepaid Mastercard
+Introducing the Joker prepaid cards